sucho-archiving/sucho-archiving.github.io/browsertrix.md

 If the security check can't run on the site, or if the security risk appears to be severe, make a note in the Comments field and move on to the next item.
 We can assign other people to run the crawler on dodgier links using stand-alone servers.
 As far as we can tell, a "Medium" risk shouldn't pose a threat to you if the security check returns that no "malware" or "injected spam" is detected in the site.

 ## Creating a configuration YAML file
 A YAML file is a plain-text file for storing configuration information about how a programming script will run.
 YAML files are very picky about spaces, how many, and where they're located.
+Each time you conduct a crawl, you can edit a yaml file to configure the crawl for a website and its subdomains.

 You can download an [example `crawl-config.yaml` file here](crawl-config.yaml), and modify it using a plain-text editor.
 (If you don't have a plain-text editor already installed on your computer, download and install [Atom](https://atom.io/) for Mac or Windows, and use that to open and edit the example YAML file.)